by Jacqui Donchi Berthaume.

 "About 25,000 years ago, displacement occurred along the Cadell fault, a part of the Murray River channel was abandoned, and exists today as an empty channel known as Green Gully.
 The Goulburn River was dammed by the southern end of the fault to create a natural lake.
 The Murray River flowed to the north around the Cadell Fault, creating the channel of the Edward River which exists today and through which much of the Murray River's waters still flow.
 These conditions are highly suitable for river red gum trees, and the growing forests in the area.
 The formation of the Barmah river red gum forests reigns supreme even today." - WIKIPEDIA

 + PHONE (03) 9399 9300 or (03) 54800044

 + MELBOURNE SHOWROOM 221 Kororoit Creek Rd Williamstown, Victoria.

 + AUSTRALIAN STOCK YARD & DISPATCH 92 Graham St Moama, NSW 2731 AUSTRALIA

-Brendan Donchi has been working with recycled timber for 24 years.
+Brendan Donchi, timber supplier and joiner has been working with recycled timber for 24 years.
 He comes from a long line of timber workers who have been involved with the industry for nearly a century.